Interstellar-Network/Grants-Program/applications/Interstellar-Network-Recovery.md

 #### Planned future improvement:

+The initiated recovery notifications will enable the users to approve or reject the recovery within a specified period before the `vouch_recovery` is sent.

-We will integrate cloud interfaces to store recovery files on clouds.
+We will integrate a cloud interface to easily store recovery files with cloud services.

 The recovery pallet can be forked and extended to manage recovery option changes by the user e.g. add/remove a friend or recovery item without whithout a complete recovery reset.